Why Outside is No Place for a Rabbit

 Flystrike occurs when certain types of flies lay their eggs on a rabbit.
 Those eggs then hatch into maggots in the rabbit’s skin.
 This is a horrible disease, as these maggots feed on the rabbit’s flesh.
 If not treated, this is condition is often fatal, due to infection or toxic shock.

 Flystrike in rabbits is most common during warm weather–when flies are thriving.
 Flystrike is caused by several different fly species.
-Rabbits suffer in particular from the Blowflies (Lucilia sericata & Calliphora sp.), the Grey Flesh fly (Wohlfahrtia sp.), the common Screwworm fly (Callitroga sp.), the Botfly (Cuterebra sp), the House Fly ( Musca domestica).
+Rabbits suffer in particular from the Blowflies (Lucilia sericata & Calliphora sp.), the Grey Flesh fly (Wohlfahrtia sp.), the common Screwworm fly (Callitroga sp.), the Botfly (Cuterebra sp), and the House Fly ( Musca domestica).

 The scent of urine, feces, and blood attract flies.
 Therefore, they’re most likely to lay their eggs on injured animals, or those that are dirty and damp.
 In the world of pets, the common myth that rabbits belong outside in a hutch leaves them at the most risk for this terrible condition.